icon

 • Lock replacement: This add-on protects the home if the locks need to be replaced – for example, following a break in.

 To get started on customizing insurance for a home in Whistler, BC we recommend that homeowners clarify what sort of protection they need for their circumstance and then use RATESDOTCA’s free online tool to gauge which provider can offer the best coverage at the lowest rate.
-It takes less than three minutes to get quotes from 50+ most-trusted insurance providers in Canada.
+It takes less than three minutes to get 50+ quotes from the most-trusted insurance providers in Canada.

 How RATESDOTCA finds the best home insurance in Whistler